-- Still facing a hiatus until at least the first two constraints (market access and restrictions) are relieved to some degree and where key issues for some remain (profitable?) restart (on a route basis) and for others a move to the recovery phase; Winter already more challenging than previously expected. - Traveller confidence related to vaccination and testing but reality is that Spring 2021 will be the turning point as a recognition will also have to live with it. - The structure of traffic at a market and airline level will be a material determinant on the pace of recovery. - The time taken for economies to bounce back, and then grow again, will have a material and differentiated impact on pace of recovery and the associated revenue. - End of "have metal will fly strategies" as crisis brings an opportunity to reduce nonproductive fleet - secondary aircraft market still disorderly with consequences in particular for aircraft values and financing and also production rates. - Opportunities for new market entrants with new models particularly in dislocated markets with a low cost of entry and also a need for a number of small countries to consider "virtual airlines" as the only affordable way to provide required connectivity and economic and societal benefit. - Future will be characterised by a greater share of point to point, particularly in international markets; unless "demand aggregators" fully restore schedules attractiveness of connecting services significantly declines with amongst other things an impact on "ideal" aircraft size. - Potentially a more concentrated industry and a move back towards (sustainably profitable) demand side economics and away from supply side determination - the airline shake out has yet to run its course.
+- Traveller confidence related to vaccination and testing but reality is that Spring 2021 will be the turning point as a recognition will also have to live with it.
+Key issue is that there is not a loss of momentum after the summer. - In the absence of restrictions short haul leisure and VFR will recover rapidly across the summer - business and long haul (other than perhaps VFR will lag) - The structure of traffic at a market and airline level will be a material determinant on the pace of recovery - highlighting the need for focus rather than generalisations. - The time taken for economies to bounce back, and then grow again, will have a material and differentiated impact on pace of recovery and the associated revenue.
+At least in the near term for any given level of economic activity traffic volume and value will be lower. - End of "have metal will fly strategies" as crisis brings an opportunity to reduce nonproductive fleet - secondary aircraft market still disorderly with consequences in particular for aircraft values and financing and also production rates. - Opportunities for new market entrants with new models particularly in dislocated markets with a low cost of entry and also a need for a number of small countries to consider "virtual airlines" as the only affordable way to provide required connectivity and economic and societal benefit. - Future will be characterised by a greater share of point to point, particularly in international markets; unless "demand aggregators" fully restore schedules attractiveness of connecting services significantly declines with amongst other things an impact on "ideal" aircraft size. - Potentially a more concentrated industry and a move back towards (sustainably profitable) demand side economics and away from supply side determination - the airline shake out has yet to run its course.